 What are the deadlines for submission in order to convocate in November or May?

-November Convocations: May 1 for doctoral theses; June 1 for AD master's theses
+November Convocations: May 1 for doctoral theses; June 1 for Advanced Degree master's theses

-May Convocations: January 6 for doctoral theses; February 6 for AD master's theses
+May Convocations: January 5 for doctoral theses; February 5 for Advanced Degree master's theses; March 2 for Advanced Degree ThM (II) extended essays

 Even if the student meets the deadline, no guarantee can be given that unforeseen circumstances will not prevent the student from graduating at the next convocation.
 Therefore, if possible, the student should submit the thesis well in advance of the deadline.